danlucas/gdi-angular-intro-slides/content/directives.md

 Show a little message indicating when it's in the collection

 Note: Let's say I want to expand my collection to hold movies that I don't own.
 And wanted to add a little text to the view indicate that
-We could add a string to our object and have it display but... nah

 ## Adding Functionality: ngshow directive